JuliansCastro/BluecoinsWeb/deploy/README_DEPLOYMENT.md

 #### _Manual `deploy_universal.sh` File Upload_:

-1. Upload file in `home/admin` directory of your EC2 instance using FileZilla or SCP.
+1. Upload file `deploy_universal.sh` in `home/admin` directory of your EC2 instance using FileZilla or SCP.

 2. **Execute the deployment script:**